-SECTION 1 Introduction Section 1.1 What to do if you have a problem or concern
+SECTION 1 Introduction

+Section 1.1 What to do if you have a problem or concern

 This chapter explains the processes for handling problems and concerns.
-The process you use to handle your problem depends on the type of problem you are having:
+The process you use to handle your problem depends on two things:

-- For some problems, you need to use the process for coverage decisions and appeals. - For other problems, you need to use the process for making complaints; also called grievances.
+- 1. Whether your problem is about benefits covered by Medicare or Medicaid.
+If you would like help deciding whether to use the Medicare process or the Medicaid process, or both, please contact Member Services. - 2.
+The type of problem you are having: - For some types of problems, you need to use the process for coverage decisions and appeals. - For other types of problems, you need to use the process for making complaints; also called grievances.

+These processes have been approved by Medicare.
 Each process has a set of rules, procedures, and deadlines that must be followed by us and by you.

-Section 3 will help you identify the right process to use and what you should do.
+The guide in Section 3 will help you identify the right process to use and what you should do.